SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-filtering-sorting-data.md

 > ## Exercise
 >
 > Remove the sort by month.
 Make sure you still have the text filter for the text "bai" on the `scientificName` column present
-> (if you have lost your text filter for "bai" see the start of the lesson to help you reinstate it).
+> (if you have lost your text filter for "bai" see the start of the episode to help you reinstate it).
 Then sort the data by `plot`.
 In which year(s) were observations recorded for plot 1 in the
 > filtered dataset?
 >
 > > ## Solution
-> > In the `plot` column, select `Sort...` > `numbers` and select `smallest first`.
-The years observations were recorded
+> > From the drop-down menu on the column `plot` select `Sort...` then `Sort cell values as numbers` and `smallest first`.
-> in plot 1 are 1990 and 1995.
+> > The years observations were recorded in plot 1 are 1990 and 1995.
 > >
 > {: .solution}
 {: .challenge}